syranol/markdown-cv/index.md

 * Assisted in the successful launch of PlayStation Direct's expansion to Europe for 10+ countries reaching 10,000,000+  monthly visitors
 * Developed Selenium automation strategy for PlayStation Direct's checkout system and drove implementation of automated end-to-end test suite ensuring 100% test coverage with a focus on stability and maintainability
-* Designed, developed, and enhanced internal JavaScript Selenium WebDriver libraries for interacting with web interfaces on the PlayStation websites, ensuring robust and efficient testing processes
+* Designed, developed, and enhanced internal JavaScript Selenium WebDriver libraries for interacting with Web interfaces on the PlayStation websites, ensuring robust and efficient testing processes
 * Implemented and integrated CI/CD strategies using Groovy and Jenkins to improve testing and development efficiency and effectiveness
 * Worked in collaboration with the QA Lead, developers, project manager, and various stakeholder teams to ensure the continuous delivery of product releases